yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_next\_object()
 ~~~~~~~~~~~~~~~~~~~~~~

-Request Pick-it to return the next object stored in the Pick-it buffer
+Request Pickit to return the next object stored in the Pickit buffer
 which was found before with pickit\_look\_for\_object()

 +-----------------+------------------------+-----------+